Q-Minh/nihu/dox/introduction.md

 What is NiHu? {#introduction_whatis}
 =============

-NiHu is an open source C++-Matlab toolbox used to solve boundary value problems of partial differential equations by means of the boundary element method (BEM).
+NiHu is an open source C++-Matlab toolbox used for solving boundary value problems of partial differential equations by means of the boundary element method (BEM).
 Specifically, the toolbox provides a general framework to numerically evaluate weighted residual integrals of the form

 \f$